 So in the past few months I decided to start adding devices to my BlackBerry collection.
 My collection as it stood was old BlackBerry devices that I had used throughout the years since my first 7100r that got me hooked on BlackBerry.
 Living in Kitchener/Waterloo area I figured this should be easy!
-I started to seek out some old devices to be my center pieces to my collection so I started my hunt for a Inter@ctive Pager 900 or 800 which are the first Two way pager by RIM (keeping in mind I just bought a house and I am a single dad so my budget is not very much) After giving up on that quest and adding some alerts on Kijiji and eBay I decided to go a little younger in my search.
-My first big score came 2 days after starting to look, someone on eBay was selling an AOL Mobile Communicator brand new still in the box!!
+I started to seek out some old devices to be my center pieces to my collection so I started my hunt for a Inter@ctive Pager 900 or 800 which are the first Two way pager by RIM (keeping in mind I just bought a house and I am a single dad so my budget is not very much) After giving up on that quest and adding some alerts on Kijiji and eBay I decided to go a little new in my search.
+My first big score came two days after starting to look, someone on eBay was selling an AOL Mobile Communicator brand new still in the box!!
 This was a collectors dream device and condition (never used).
 I paid for the device quickly, then waited the long week and a half for it to be mail to me.
 It finally arrived today!!!!
-The package was regrettably opened by customs.. thank guys!!
+The package was regrettably opened by customs.. thanks guys!!
 Not a huge deal and to be honest I would have probably opened it to play with it.

 At this point the rest of the stuff bored me and it was time to fire this baby up.
 I grabbed a fresh battery (not trusting the 2004 expired battery) and my heart sank when the device did nothing, was there a power button?
-Is ti broken, maybe it was DOA but the surprise stayed hidden till it turned it on for the first time!
+Is it broken, maybe it was DOA but the surprise stayed hidden until it turned it on for the first time!
 I was a little disappointed but to the same extent still happy to have the device.

 Please note all these pictures were taken with my BlackBerry Priv at full resolution so if you click an image please be patient while it loads. it’s about a 4-5 MB a photo so you could see the high resolution pictures of this beauty: